Education Performance and Spending Dashboard

 About RISE and Aspire Testing

-RISE/Aspire Testing measures Language Arts, Mathematics, and Science skills for students at the end of the school year.
-Aspire testing is only for students in grades 9 & 10, and serves to predict ACT scores.
+RISE and Utah Aspire Plus assessments measure English Language Arts, Mathematics, and Science skills at the end of the school year.
+The Aspire assessment is administered to students in grades 9 and 10 and serves to predict future ACT scores.

 Utah RISE Testing